MahmoudMHassan/InvenioRDM-subject-annotater/README.md

 # InvenioRDM-subject-annotater

 A web client wrapped around [annif](https://github.com/NatLibFi/Annif) for automatic subject indexing for instances that are using invenioRDM.

+A demo is deployed on streamlit cloud to try it out by accessing: [https://inveniordm-subject-annotater.streamlit.app/](https://inveniordm-subject-annotater.streamlit.app/) .

+**Note**: The app could be down to manage resource consumption due to inactivity policy, just needs a minute after clicking on the blue wake up button to show up.
+Any feedback, suggestions, ideas for improvements/collaborations are always welcome !

 ## Demo video